canonical/k8s-snap/docs/src/snap/howto/install/install-offline.md

 ```
 <!-- markdownlint-enable MD013 -->

-After you have updated the yaml file, use [regctl][regctl] to sync the images.
+After creating the yaml file, use [regctl][regctl] to sync the images.
 Run the [sync-images][sync-images] script in `./build-scripts/hack`:

 ```bash